ufan/k4hep-doc/docs/source/dd4hep/dd4hep.rst

     ``static`` keyword can achieve the same goal for variable declarations, functions and anonymous unions, but not for type declaration. (`see this <https://stackoverflow.com/questions/4422507/superiority-of-unnamed-namespace-over-static>`_)

 ..
-[3] Direct usage in C++ code is possible, see `DDMarlinCED in MarlinUtil <~/src/physics/ilcsoft/MarlinUtil/source/src/DDMarlinCED.cc>`_
+[3] The accumulated time, a client or a community may build a collection of ``detector-builder plugin`` for detector types in
+    specific domain or in the client lab, which can be shared later in new projects.
+This is called **detector palette** in ``DD4hep``.

 ..
+[4] Direct usage in C++ code is possible, see `DDMarlinCED in MarlinUtil <~/src/physics/ilcsoft/MarlinUtil/source/src/DDMarlinCED.cc>`_

-[4] Reference counting is a specialization in some object implementation.
+..
+[5] Reference counting is a specialization in some object implementation.
 No systematic usage in DD4hep except DDG4.